Reverse transcriptase

-A reverse transcriptase (RT) is an enzyme used to convert RNA to DNA, a process termed reverse transcription.
+A reverse transcriptase (RT) is an enzyme that uses an RNA molecule as a template to synthesize a complementary DNA molecule, through a process termed reverse transcription.
 Reverse transcriptases are used by viruses such as HIV and hepatitis B to replicate their genomes, by retrotransposon mobile genetic elements to proliferate within the host genome, and by eukaryotic cells to extend the telomeres at the ends of their linear chromosomes.
 The process does not violate the flows of genetic information as described by the classical central dogma, but rather expands it to include transfers of information from RNA to DNA.

 Retroviral RT has three sequential biochemical activities: RNA-dependent DNA polymerase activity, ribonuclease H (RNase H), and DNA-dependent DNA polymerase activity.
 Collectively, these activities enable the enzyme to convert single-stranded RNA into double-stranded cDNA.
-In retroviruses and retrotransposons, this cDNA can then integrate into the host genome, from which new RNA copies can be made via host-cell transcription.
+In retroviruses and retrotransposons, this cDNA can then be endogenized into the host genome, from which new RNA copies can be made via host-cell transcription.
 The same sequence of reactions is widely used in the laboratory to convert RNA to DNA for use in molecular cloning, RNA sequencing, polymerase chain reaction (PCR), or genome analysis.

 History

 Reverse transcriptases were discovered by Howard Temin at the University of Wisconsin–Madison in Rous sarcoma virions and independently isolated by David Baltimore in 1970 at MIT from two RNA tumour viruses: murine leukemia virus and again Rous sarcoma virus.
 For their achievements, they shared the 1975 Nobel Prize in Physiology or Medicine (with Renato Dulbecco).

+Reverse transcriptase was initially called RNA-dependent DNA polymerase.
+The term "reverse transcriptase" was coined in an anonymous letter to Nature, where it appeared as early as August 1970.